mlisbit/cshub_site/README.md

 * [fontawesome](http://fortawesome.github.io/Font-Awesome/) : for beautiful, scalable icons
 * [Redis](http://redis.io/) : as a session engine and cache backend
 * [South]() : schema and data migrations
-* JQuery, AJAX, Google maps API, and whatever backend you like.
+* JQuery, AJAX, Google maps API, and whatever database backend you like.

 ### Features